rfenil/CloudComputingA1/README.md

 ![Architecture](./images/architecture.png)

 This document provides an overview of the system architecture, detailing the components, their interactions, and the data flow.

+# Assignment Note
+1. Task 1 and Task 2 are inside the scripts folder
+2. Lambda and Scripts are written in python, Frontend is written in React + TS using Next.JS framework

 ## 1. Frontend Layer